Faculty & Staff

 Harris is a former owner of Alexander + Hughes Advertising, a full-service advertising agency based in Louisville and is currently DIrector of Marketing with Seven Counties.
 He has held a variety of marketing related positions over his career, including Director, Marketing and Business Development for AEGON, and Product Marketing Manager for Clarke American Checks.
 His experience includes market research, business and marketing planning, creative development and marketing program implementation.
 Mr. Harris earned an MBA from the University of Louisville.
 He has served as President of the American Marketing Association of Louisville and as a member of the Executive Committee for the Louisville Advertising Federation.
 In 2005, Harris was a recipient of Business Firsts 40 Under 40 award.
 He began teaching marketing courses at Webster University in 2005.
 Harris is married with two daughters who keep him busy with academic and sports endeavors.
 Additionally, he also enjoys running marathons.
 To date, he has completed 13 marathons in ten states.

-Hess, CPA, CMA is a former Corporate Controller for FireKing International (FKI), teaches Management, Business, and Finance courses, and serves as Webster"s faculty coordinator.
+Hess is a corporate controller, teaches Management, Business, and Finance courses, and serves as Webster"s faculty coordinator.
 He has an MBA from Indiana University, and an MA in management from Webster University.
 Additionally, he is a certified public accountant (CPA), and a certified management accountant (CMA).
 He has a varied financial career with a blend of local entrepreneurial and international fortune 500 companies.
-FKI sales have grown from $35M to over $100M during his tenure and he serves as a member of the FKI senior leadership team.
 His most memorable moments at Webster are the numerous times that former students have said how much his classes have impacted their careers and lives as well.
 This is the true gratification that comes from being involved with others and making a positive impact.

 Quote: "To teach is to touch lives, to reshape the future for others and yourself!"